lherrera001/developer-website/CONTRIBUTING.md

 2. The Developer Experience Team will review the request to delete an existing documentation page.
 3. If the deletion is approved, The Developer Experience Team will delete the page.

-## New Relic guides
+## Simplify guides

-The New Relic guides are detailed product how-tos that are case driven.
-The guides provide steps for developing custom solutions for New Relic.
+The Simplify guides are detailed product how-tos that are case driven.
+The guides provide steps for developing custom solutions for Simplify.
 This can mean custom ways of collecting and querying data, enhancing open source applications, or building new applications to meet specific needs.
 It can also mean automating processes to reduce toil.

 ### Purpose

-The guides aim to help developers learn about New Relic programmability, and to solve problems.
+The guides aim to help developers learn about Simplify programmability, and to solve problems.
 Some guides are short, focused on a single task, and other taking you through multiple tasks to complete an end-to-end process.

 Guides should have actionable steps and enough information for a reader to follow along.
 Guides have roughly the following sections: